edpe/creatures/README.md

 # Creatures Audio App

-A minimal React + Vite TypeScript project for a fully client-side audio application with ambient environment sounds.
+A minimal React + Vite TypeScript project for a fully client-side audio application with ambient environment sounds driven by continuous simulation.

 ## Features